vda-lab/visualisation-tutorial/pages/vegalite/setting-colour-and-shape.md

 permalink: vegalite-setting-colour-and-shape.html
 folder: vega-lite
 ---
-All our plots have used steelblue marks, but it'd be nice to use a different colour.
+In all our plots the marks had a steelblue colour, but it'd be nice to use a different colour.
 We can do this in two ways, either specifying it within the `mark`, or within the `encoding`.

 To change colour at the `mark` level, we have to provide the mark with an _object_, instead of just the _string_ "point", "circle" or whatever.
 ```json